-a.
-Please refer to Note 8 for property, plant and equipment pledged as collateral.b.
-There is no occurrence of capitalization of interest due to purchasing property, plant and equipment for the years ended December 31, 2016 and 2015.
+b.
+There is no capitalization of interest due to purchase of property, plant and equipment as of December 31, 2016 and 2015.

-(Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

 (6) Investment property